lorepozo/workerpool/README.md

 [![doc.rs](https://docs.rs/workerpool/badge.svg)](https://docs.rs/workerpool)

-A worker threadpool used to execute a number of jabs atop stateful workers in parallel.
+A worker threadpool used to execute a number of jobs atop stateful workers in parallel.
 It spawns a specified number of worker threads and replenishes the pool if any worker threads panic.